Affordable web design for small business

 The template trap

-The first thing most people do is sign up for WordPress, Wix or Squarespace, find a template that looks roughly right, and spend the next several weeks trying to make it look like something they actually want.
+The first thing most people in this situation do is sign up for WordPress, Wix or Squarespace, find a template that looks roughly right and spend the next several weeks trying to make it look like something they actually want.
 I've seen this go wrong more times than I can count.

 The problem isn't the platforms themselves – they're fine for what they are.
 The problem is that templates are designed to look good in screenshots and work for everyone in general, which means they work for nobody in particular.
 You'll spend hours adjusting colours and fonts, uploading images that don't quite fit the layout, trying to remove sections you don't need and add things the template wasn't built for.
 The result is usually something that looks like a modified template, because that's exactly what it is, and the whole process takes far longer than it should.